Joshjwood/Credit-Control-Outlook-Automation/README.md

 How to Use

-    Prepare the Spreadsheet: Ensure that the Excel file overdue_customers.xlsx is formatted correctly and placed in the same directory as the script.
+-Prepare the Spreadsheet: Ensure that the Excel file overdue_customers.xlsx is formatted correctly and placed in the same directory as the script.
-    Prepare the Attachments Folder: Place all relevant attachment files in the attachments folder, ensuring that filenames contain the customer's name for the script to recognize and attach them correctly.
+-Prepare the Attachments Folder: Place all relevant attachment files in the attachments folder, ensuring that filenames contain the customer's name for the script to recognize and attach them correctly.
-    Run the Script: Execute the script in your preferred Python environment (e.g., PyCharm).
+-Run the Script: Execute the script in your preferred Python environment (e.g., PyCharm).
 The script will process each customer in the spreadsheet, generate a personalized email, attach any relevant files, and send the email through Outlook.
-    Monitor Console Output: The script will provide detailed output in the console, showing the progress and status of each email sent.
+-Monitor Console Output: The script will provide detailed output in the console, showing the progress and status of each email sent.

 Prerequisites